The Theatres of Winnipeg

 I found one report that it

 was supposed to be torn down in 1969.
-Another report said it burned down in

 Following Info &